 If replacement items are worth more than returned items, the customer will owe additional money.
 This will be shown by a negative total.
 (A negative payment is the same as a receipt.)

-When you exchange inventory with a supplier, you are effectively selling back the items you originally purchased and buying replacements.
-The procedure for recording the transaction is basically the reverse of the one described above:
+When you exchange inventory with a supplier, you are effectively buying replacement items and selling back the items you originally purchased.
+The procedure for recording the transaction is basically the sane as the one described above: